Gertrude Stein: Art collection

 Gertrude Stein's personality has dominated the provenance of the Stein art legacy.
 It was, however, her brother Leo who was the astute art appraiser.
 Alfred Barr Jr., the founding director of New York's Museum of Modern Art, said that between the years of 1905 and 1907, "[Leo] was possibly the most discerning connoisseur and collector of 20th-century painting in the world."
 After the artworks were divided between the two Stein siblings, it was Gertrude who moved on to champion the works of what proved to be lesser talents in the 1930s.
 She concentrated on the work of Juan Gris, André Masson, and Sir Francis Rose.
 In 1932, Stein asserted: "Painting now after its great period has come back to be a minor art."

 In 1945, in a preface for the first exhibition of Spanish painter Francisco Riba Rovira (who painted a portrait of her), Stein wrote:I explained that for me, all modern painting is based on what Cézanne nearly made, instead of basing itself on what he almost managed to make.
 When he could not make a thing, he hijacked it and left it.
 He insisted on showing his incapacity: he spread his lack of success: showing what he could not do, became an obsession for him.
 People influenced by him were also obsessed with the things which they could not reach and they began the system of camouflage.
 It was natural to do so, even inevitable: that soon became an art, in peace and war, and Matisse concealed and insisted at the same time that Cézanne could not realize, and Picasso concealed, played, and tormented all these things.

 The only one who wanted to insist on this problem was Juan Gris.
 He persisted by deepening the things which Cézanne wanted to do, but it was too hard a task for him: it killed him.
 And now here we are, I find a young painter who does not follow the tendency to play with what Cézanne could not do, but who attacks any right the things which he tried to make, to create the objects which have to exist, for, and in themselves, and not in relation.Gertrude Stein.
 "Looking for a young painter" (Riba-Rovira) Yale University U.S.A.

 27 rue de Fleurus: The Stein salon

 The gatherings in the Stein home "brought together confluences of talent and thinking that would help define modernism in literature and art".
-Dedicated attendees included Pablo Picasso, Ernest Hemingway, F. Scott Fitzgerald, Sinclair Lewis, Ezra Pound, Gavin Williamson, Thornton Wilder, Sherwood Anderson, Francis Cyril Rose, Bob Brown, René Crevel, Élisabeth de Gramont, Francis Picabia, Claribel Cone, Mildred Aldrich, Jane Peterson, Carl Van Vechten and Henri Matisse.
+Dedicated attendees included Pablo Picasso, Ernest Hemingway, F. Scott Fitzgerald, Sinclair Lewis, Ezra Pound, Gavin Williamson, Thornton Wilder, Sherwood Anderson, Francis Cyril Rose, Bob Brown, René Crevel, Élisabeth de Gramont, Francis Picabia, Claribel Cone, Mildred Aldrich, Jane Peterson, Carl Van Vechten, Henri Matisse and Georges Braque.
 Saturday evenings had been set as the fixed day and time for formal congregation so Stein could work at her writing uninterrupted by impromptu visitors.